dmbarbour/glas/docs/GlasProg.md

 ## Note on Metaprogramming

-Aside from '%eval', we can also support metaprogramming via '%macro', or within the namespace layer (e.g. via Church-encoded lists of namespace terms).
+Aside from '%eval', the glas system also supports metaprogramming via '%macro' or within the namespace layer, e.g. via Church-encoded lists of namespace terms.
 But only '%eval' supports runtime metaprogramming.

 * `(%macro P) : Any` - 0--1 arity program P must return closed-term namespace AST.